 No, you don’t need a special license to purchase CBD in Kansas.

-Yes, it is legal to sell CBD in Kansas.
+Yes, CBD oil legal in Kansas.

 Yes, hemp-derived CBD that contains no THC is legal in Kansas.